JustinLesko02/ME405-Romi-Line-Follower/README.md

 # ME405 Romi Line Follower Project
 #### By Marcus Pietro and Justin Lesko
 ## Overview
 This repository contains code and auxillary files relavent to run a line following robot.
-All electrical and mechanical components as outline further on in this document are needed and proper tuning of variables is imperative for success.
-In order to run the code, download all of the necessary python files and run main.py.
+In order to run the code, download all of the necessary python files, upload them onto the nucleo board, and run main.py.
 A video of our ROMI succesfully completing a trial is in the repository, and can also be seen at this link: https://youtube.com/shorts/0Pjfb0V2l2M
 ### Operation